KrasnitzLab/sgains/README.md

 This document describes how to setup `s-GAINS` pipeline tool and its basic command.

-Short tutorial how to use this tool could found in [Example usage of `sGAINS` pipeline](docs/tutorial-navin2011.md)
+Short tutorial on how to use this tool could be found in [Example usage of `sGAINS` pipeline](docs/tutorial-navin2011.md)